chenxi1228/SPEED/README.md

 For DGraphfin, please download data from the [DGraph](https://dgraph.xinye.com/dataset) and put it into the folder [Datasets](Datasets) then, pre-process it with the [DGraphFin2TGN.py](DGraphFin2TGN.py).

-For ML25m, please download data from the [Tianchi](https://tianchi.aliyun.com/dataset/649) and put the file into the folder [Datasets](Datasets) then, pre-process it with the [Taobao2TGN.py](Taobao2TGN.py).
+For Taobao, please download data from the [Tianchi](https://tianchi.aliyun.com/dataset/649) and put the file into the folder [Datasets](Datasets) then, pre-process it with the [Taobao2TGN.py](Taobao2TGN.py).

 # How to use